xyproto/swish/README.md

 ok      github.com/xyproto/swish        11.100s
 ```

-I have no idea why the assembly version is so slow, but `0.26 ns/op` isn't bad for the non-hand-optimized version, I think (the one that uses an approximation for `math.Exp`).
+I have no idea why the assembly version is so slow, but `0.26 ns/op` isn't bad for a non-hand-optimized version.

 ## General info